gimli-org/gimli/doc/faq.rst

   export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/src/gimli/build/lib
   export PATH=$PATH:$HOME/src/gimli/build/bin

-Note, these setting will ony affect applications that are startet from the current console.
+Note, these setting will ony affect applications that have been started from the current console.
-Make sure to add these settings to your *.bashrc* to make them permanent.
+To make these settings permanent, make sure to add them to your *.bashrc*.

+Windows users probably need to tell spyder where your pygimli installation can be found by an appropriate setting of the `PYTHONPATH` in the spyder Menubar:/tools/PYTHONPATH manager.

 If you start spyder from Windows startmenu you probably need to set the correct `PATH` somewhere in your windows personal settings.

-You can test you installation within the msys2 console via:
+You can test you installation within the console via:

 .. code:: bash

-  python -c 'import pygimli as pg; print(pg.__version)'
+  python -c 'import pygimli as pg; print(pg.version())'

 If there is something wrong with the environment settings you get an error like this: